SilentVoid13/Templater/docs/src/internal-functions/internal-modules/date-module.md

 ## Documentation

 Function documentation is using a specific syntax.
-More informations [here](../../syntax.md#function-documentation-syntax)
+More information [here](../../syntax.md#function-documentation-syntax)

 {%- for key, fn in tp.date.functions %}
 ### `{{ fn.definition }}`